-Generally, ideal water hardness is in between 8-12 dKH
+Generally, ideal water hardness is between 8-12 dKH

-It is not easy to identify male and female genders of them clearly.
+It is not easy to identify the male and female genders clearly.
 Because the physical appearance of male and female fish are the same.
 But at the same age blue tang females have slightly smaller bodies than male tangs.

 Blue tang male vs. female differences

 The Pacific Blue tang male and female fish are not showing obvious differences.
 The male black line stops near the eyes and the female black markings go further than it.
 Moreover, male fish have a slightly larger body than female fish.
-You can identify their sex when they ready to spawn.
-Because females carry thousands of tiny eggs in their belly.
-Thus, their belly is more rounded than male .
+You can identify their sex when they are ready to spawn.
+Because females carry thousands of tiny eggs in their bellies.
+Thus, their belly is more rounded than males.

 Do Blue tang males or females change their color?

-Yes, they change their color when they stress.
+Yes, they change their color when they are stressed.
 When they are stressed, their black markings are discolored and turn into a white color.

 How to breed